johnnynguyen2104/BankingSystem/README.md

 ## Improvement
 There are many improvement for this project following below:

 + Create more unit test for this project such as Presentation Layer, DAL, Service Layer.
-For this project, I just implemented unit test for some main fucntions in the Service Layer.

 + Improving security and UI for user.